Any person who buys anything in the market or pays for any service is a consumer.

 - He should know the method how to proceed if he is cheated.

-- Adulteration : It is a process by which the quality of food substance is lowered through the addition of other inferior substances to make higher profits.
+It is a process by which the quality of food substances is lowered through the addition of other inferior substances to make higher profits.

-- Consumer Awareness : Consumer’s consciousness towards their right and social and legal obligation of the business and the government towards consumers is known as consumer awareness.
+Consumer consciousness towards their right and social and legal obligation of the business and the government towards consumers is known as consumer awareness.

-- Consumer Exploitation : It is a situation in which consumer is cheated by the producer.
+It is a situation in which the consumer is cheated by the producer.

-- Consumer Courts : These are courts which have been established under the consumer Protection Act, 1986 at different levels for the protection and promotion of consumer interest.
+These are courts which have been established under the Consumer Protection Act, 1986 at different levels for the protection and promotion of consumer interest.